-(5) Acids and poisonous substances hurtful to plants are washed out of the land into the drainage channels-
+(5) Acids and poisonous substances hurtful to plants are washed out of the land into the drainage channelsusing the canal water can save his crors in time of drought.

-(a) Canals.-Bengal has already a splendid net-work of canals connecting the Ganges with other nivers, and wherever those canals have been erected the cultivator is independent of rain water and by using the canal water can save his errors in time of drought.
+(a) Canals.-Bengal has already a splendid net-work of canals connecting the Ganges with other nivers, and wherever those canals have been erected the cultivator is independent of rain water and by

-(b) Wells and Tanks.--In other areas where no canals have been constructed, irrigation is carried on by means of wells (deep or shallow) and tanks.
+(b) Wells and Tanks.-In other areas where no canals have been constructed, irrigation is carried on by means of wells (deep or shallow) and tanks.
 The water of tanks, ditches or pools (i.e., watering from small depths) is lifted to the field by means of swing baskets, dons (iron and wooden) or by a very simple and ingenious contrivance called Baldeo Balti.
 This comprises two dons, one of which is emptying water, while the other is filling.
 From wells the water is lifted by means of motes or buckets by bullocks, hand or by levers.
 When the advantages of irrigation are thoroughly understood and when the net-work of irrigation canals has reached remote districts, the cultivator will be to a certain extent freed from the anxieties caused by drought or by his shallow tanks and wells drying up or being unable to supply the water for the necessary 12 to 16 irrigations required by sugarcane or certain garden crops.
 The necessity of keeping tanks in villages in a healthy and clear condition is not sufficiently understood, and deep wells should also be kept in repair for times of protracted drought.
 If each Bengali child be taught the importance of irrigation and the upkeep of tanks, 50 years will be sufficient to cover Bengal with such a system of canals that would leave well behindhand such countries as old Mesopotamia and modern Fgypt which were and are famous for their art of irrigation.
-The establishment of canals, the amount of water they carry and the levelling of areas to be irrigated belong to the domain of the Engincer, but the kuilding of wells, tanks or ditches can be carried out by any raivat who wants to be sure of his watersupply.
-For crops other than rice, after supplying water, care should he taken to prevent water-logging and the surface drains should be well attended to.
+The establishment of canals, the amount of water they carry and the levelling of creas to be irrigated belong to the domain of the Engineer, but the kuilding of wells, tanks or ditches can be carried out by any raivat who wants to be sure of his watersupply.
+For crops other than rice, after supplying water, care should be taken to prevent water-logging and the surface drains should be well attended to olod of earth and a stone.
+This is made to equal in weight the don or bucket (filled with water) which is attached to the lever at the other side of the fulcrum.
+When the don (bucket) is filled, all the worker has to do is to jerk the don (bucket) upwards and the water is lifted.